theodo-group/LLPhant/README.md

 ```

 ### Embeddings
+> 💡 Embeddings are used to compare two texts and see how similar they are.
+This is the base of semantic search.
 An embedding is a vector representation of a text that captures the meaning of the text.
 It is a float array of 1536 elements for OpenAI.

-This vector representation can be used to compare two texts and see how similar they are.
+You can create a embedding from a text using the following code:
 ```php
 $llm = new OpenAIEmbeddings();
 $embedding = $llm->embedText('I love food');